About the VCE

 - Literature Units 1–4

-English and English as an Additional Language (EAL) are equivalent studies so only one study at each unit level may be counted towards the award of the VCE.
+English and EAL are equivalent studies so only one study at each unit level may be counted towards the award of the VCE.

-Further units from the English group may contribute to the requirement for other Unit 3–4 sequences.
-A student’s English units are calculated first to determine if they have met the minimum requirements for awarding the VCE.
-Once a student has met the English requirement by satisfactorily completing an English sequence, any additional sequences from the English group will be credited towards the requirement for at least 3 other Unit 3–4 sequences.
+Further units from the English group may contribute to the requirement for additional Unit 3–4 sequences.
+A student’s English results are calculated first to determine if they have met the minimum requirements for the award of the VCE.
+Once a student has met the English requirement by completing an English sequence, any additional sequences from the English studies group will be credited towards the minimum requirement for completion of at least 3 additional Unit 3–4 sequences.

-Adult students and students with credit from interstate study and from overseas study can use their previous studies to satisfy the English requirement.
+Adult students and students with credit from interstate or overseas study can use their previous studies to satisfy the English requirement.

-This table provides examples of how the English requirement will apply in 2024 for students who are not adults, have no credit from interstate or overseas study and have not previously attained their Intermediate or Senior VCAL.
+The following table provides examples of how the English requirement will apply in 2025 for students who are not adults and have no credit from interstate or overseas study.

 Possible unit combinations from the English group